hpaluch/gae-imagegallery-django/README.md

 This projet aims to create web image gallery deployable to Google App Engine using Django-nonrel framework.

+__NOTE: this project is NON-working and INCOMPLETE__

 Setup
 -----

 These instructions are based on http://www.allbuttonspressed.com/projects/djangoappengine.

-Clonning dependent projects: Django-nonrel requires few packages from mercurial repository.
-To clone them you need to intall mercurial (provides hg command).
-For example on Fedora Linux:
+To clone dependent projects you need to install Mercurial (`hg' command).
+On Fedora Linux try:

 	yum install mercurial

+Run this script to clone and link django-nonrel projects:

+	./clone_and_link_django_nonrel.sh

 * create setup script for environment/path - named `~/bin/set_django_nonrel.sh' with contents: